kha-dinh/bibli-ls/README.md

 ### Neovim

 Automatic configuration through [lspconfig]() is not supported yet.
-Put the following code in your Neovim config to enable bibli-ls.
+To enable bibli-ls, put the following code in your Neovim config.

 ```lua
 local lspconfig = require("lspconfig")